svgeesus/EuroMPE/Duophonic/Power.md

 ## Digital and Analog 0V

-Module uses two ribbon cables.
+**NO** Module uses two ribbon cables.
 0V on one is treated as digital ground, and +5V on that cable powers digital circuits.
 0V on the other is treated as analog ground, with +12 and -12 powering op-amps and secondary voltage regulators.
 This means the connection between digital and analog occurs at the PSU busboard.
 This should reduce digital return currents on analog ground.
 However, digital 0V to SPI DAC meets analog 0V unless isolator is used, and other connections between grounds will occur due to panel jacks and external patching.

+Instead, just one ribbon cable becase DGnd and AGND unavoidably connect at multiple places.

 ## DAC power